 (p) Delete subsections 26.4.1 and replace it with the following: 26.4.1 Periodic Inspections.
 Periodic inspections shall be made by an inspector employed by the governing authority.
 The governing authority shall establish the frequency of these periodic inspections.

-(q) Delete subsection 26.4.2 and replace it with the following: 26.4.2 General Requirements for Periodic Tests.
+(q) (i) Delete subsection 26.4.2 and replace it with the following: 26.4.2 General Requirements for Periodic Tests.

 (1) Periodic tests shall be attested to by a qualified inspector.